LairdCP/BLE_Gateway_Firmware/docs/cloud_fota.md

 ## Prerequisites

-1. Pinnacle 100 or MG100 that supports Cloud HTTP FOTA upgrades, this would include any unit running the OOB Demo v4.0 or above and any custom firmware implementation that includes the Cloud HTTP FOTA functionality
+1. Pinnacle 100/MG100/BL5340 that supports Cloud HTTP FOTA upgrades, this would include any unit running the OOB Demo v4.0 or above and any custom firmware implementation that includes the Cloud HTTP FOTA functionality
-2. \*.bin file for the Firmware you want to load, desired revision must be different than current revision on Pinnacle 100 or MG100
+2. \*.bin file for the Firmware you want to load, desired revision must be different than current revision on Pinnacle 100/MG100/BL5340
    - Official releases available [here!](https://github.com/LairdCP/Pinnacle_100_firmware/releases)
      - 480-00052 for Pinnacle 100 Modem
-     - 480-00070 MG100 Gateway
+     - 480-00070 for MG100 Gateway
    - Custom FW builds use **_app_update.bin_** which is located in the build directory `<project_folder>/pinnacle_100_firmware/build/<project>/zephyr/app_update.bin`
 3. HTTP or HTTPS endpoint serving a static webpage containing the \*.bin upgrade file, e.g. `http://pinnacle100.com/<bin_filename>.bin`
    **WARNING:** To use HTTPS, the file must be served from an AWS S3 bucket.
 There is no support for using a custom HTTPS server at this time.
 4. Ability to publish an MQTT message to the Pinnacle 100 or MG100, this could be:
-   - Pinnacle 100 or MG100 running the OOB Demo and connected as a Thing through IoT Core in AWS, See [here](aws_iot.md) for instructions
+   - Pinnacle 100/MG100/BL5340 running the OOB Demo and connected as a Thing through IoT Core in AWS, See [here](aws_iot.md) for instructions
-   - Pinnacle 100 or MG100 running custom firmware that includes the Cloud HTTP FOTA and MQTT functionality, used with an MQTT broker like Mosquitto
+   - Pinnacle 100/MG100/BL5340 running custom firmware that includes the Cloud HTTP FOTA and MQTT functionality, used with an MQTT broker like Mosquitto

 ## Upgrade from AWS S3 Bucket